 The Company has made safeguarding and custody of customer assets a priority and has dedicated significant time and resources to evaluating third-party custody providers to ensure the solution offered through the Company provides the most integrity and security to its customers.
-The Company will not maintain custody of (or otherwise hold) Crypto Assetsowned by customers.
-BitGo Trust Company, Inc. ("BitGo") will act as a third-party custodian for the Company's Crypto Assets (including providing cold wallet custodianservices for Ether).
+The Company does not maintain custody of (or otherwise hold) Crypto Assets owned by customers.
+BitGo Trust Company, Inc. ("BitGo") acts as a third-party custodian for the Company's Crypto Assets.
 BitGo is solely responsible for holding and safeguarding the Crypto Assets.
-BitGo acts as a payment processor in connection with their custodian service arrangements with the Company.

 BitGo is a trust company organized under the laws of the State of South Dakota and regulated as a trust company by the Division of Banking in South Dakota.
 BitGo has not appointed any sub-custodian to hold any of the Crypto Assets.
-All of the Crypto Assets will be held through BitGo.
-All of the Company's long-term Bitcoin investment holdings will be held in cold storage with BitGo.
+All the Crypto Assets are held through BitGo.
+All the Company's long-term Bitcoin investment holdings are held in cold storage with BitGo.

 BitGo provides insured wallet management and custody solutions for a variety of digital assets.
-BitGo maintains a comprehensive insurance policy for digital assets covering \$100 million in losses for Crypto Assets held in cold storage and in hot wallets, including the assets owned by the Company's customers.
-BitGo is not responsible for any losses resulting from inaccurate instructions and the Company is responsible for maintaining adequate security and control of any and all keys, IDs, passwords, hints, personal identification numbers, non-custodial wallet keys, APIkeys, yubikeys, 2-factor authentication devices or backups, or any other codes that the Company uses to access BitGo.
-Furthermore, BitGo is not responsible for any damage or interruptions caused by any computer viruses, spyware, scareware, Trojan horses, worms, or other malware that may affect the Company's computer or other equipment, or any phishing, spoofing or other attack, unless such damage or interruption directly resulted from BitGo's gross negligence, fraud, or willful misconduct.
+BitGo maintains a comprehensive insurance policy for digital assets covering \$250 million in losses for Crypto Assetsheld in cold storage and in hot wallets, including the assets owned by the Company's customers.
+BitGo is not responsible for any losses resulting from inaccurate instructions and the Company is responsible for maintaining adequate security and control of any and all keys, IDs, passwords, hints, personal identification numbers, non-custodial wallet keys, API keys, yubikeys, 2-factor authentication devices or backups, or any other codes that the Company uses to access BitGo.Furthermore, BitGo is not responsible for any damage or interruptions caused by any computer viruses, spyware, scareware, trojan horses, worms, or other malware that may affect the Company's computer or other equipment, or any phishing, spoofing or other attack, unless such damage or interruption directly resulted from BitGo's gross negligence, fraud, or willful misconduct.
 There are no limitations on liability if BitGo breaches its confidentiality obligations or if any damage or interruptions directly result from BitGo's gross negligence, fraud, or willful misconduct.
 All other damages are limited to the fees paid to BitGo within the twelve-month period preceding the incident giving rise to such liability.